Marija Jurić Zagorka: Early life and education

 Marija Jurić was born on 2 March 1873 in the village of Negovec in the family of Ivan Jurić and Josipa Domin.
 She had two brothers and a sister.
 Baptized in a Catholic church on 3 March 1873, she was given the baptismal name Mariana.
 She later spoke of her family as being wealthy but unhappy.
 She spent her childhood in Hrvatsko Zagorje on the Golubovec estate owned by Baron Geza Rauch which her father managed.
 She was educated by private tutors alongside baron Rauch's children.
-Zagorka attended elementary school in Varaždin were she stood out as very intelligent and talented, finishing all grades with the highest marks.
+Zagorka attended elementary school in Varaždin where she stood out as very intelligent and talented, finishing all grades with the highest marks.
 Although her father wanted to send her to Switzerland to attend high school, which baron Rauch agreed to pay, her mother objected so she eventually attended an all-girls high school at the Convent of the Sisters of Mercy in Zagreb.
 At her mother's insistence and with her father's objection, Zagorka married Slovak-Hungarian railway officer Andrija Matraja, 17 years her senior, in an arranged marriage held at the end of 1891.
 She disapproved of her husband's chauvinism against Croats.
 The couple lived in Szombathely for three years, during which she suffered a mental breakdown, but they eventually divorced.
 She learned Telegraphy and Hungarian during the time she spent in Hungary which helped her later in her career as a journalist.
 After dramatically escaping her abusive husband in 1895, Zagorka at first lived with her uncle in Sremska Mitrovica and afterwards in Zagreb.
 Matraja accused her of being mentally unstable so she was kept in an asylum for a period of time, but was eventually discharged when doctors realized that she was healthy.
 She managed to get a divorce with her father's help but was proclaimed guilty of marriage failure after her mother testified against her, so her former husband had no obligation to pay alimony or to return her personal belongings.